 However, when the drug wears off, the individual will likely be lethargic, irritable, and agitated.
 Outbursts or seemingly random mood changes from one extreme to the other may indicate that your loved one is dealing with an addiction.

 2. They Withdrawal From Friends And Family

-Someone who is addicted to drugs or alcohol may also withdraw from loved ones because he or she has begun to put substances first.
-This can be confusing and even upsetting for the person’s loved ones, as they are typically in the dark about why a person is withdrawing.
+This can be confusing and even upsetting for the person’s loved ones.
+They are typically in the dark about why a person is withdrawing.

 3. They Exhibit Sudden Physical Changes

 Different drugs can cause different physical changes in a person.
-If you notice drastic physical differences in your loved one that are seemingly out of the blue, it may be a sign that he or she is dealing with addiction.
+If you notice drastic physical differences in your loved one that is seemingly out of the blue, it may be a red flag.

 5. They Experience Withdrawal Symptoms

-The more severe the addiction, the more severe the withdrawal symptoms will be.
+The more severe the addiction, the more powerful the withdrawal symptoms will be.